 Houston Points of Pride

 Please let the prospective UH Powerhouse Faculty know that Houston, the country’s fourth largest city with 2.3 million residents, is a vibrant, international community committed to cultural and commercial progress, with an extraordinary mix of world-class arts, affordable housing, excellent school districts, booming business, diverse population and a time-honored spirit of enterprise.

-- Houston has 20 cultural powerhouses, 500 arts organizations and 12,000 visual and performing arts organizations, 90 of which are devoted to multicultural and minority arts and is one of five U.S. cities that offer year-round resident companies in all major performing arts.
+- Houston has 5 cultural districts, 500 arts organizations and 12,000 visual and performing arts organizations, 90 of which are devoted to multicultural and minority arts and is one of five U.S. cities that offer year-round resident companies in all major performing arts.

 - More than 145 languages are spoken throughout the Houston area.